 Peak Mountaineering makes client safety our very top priority.
 As well as using the best guides and in-country support we also run a UK incident management system during all overseas expeditions.
 This is headed by Caroline Lewis who, as well as being a very experienced expeditioner and qualified climbing instructor, has also summited this expedition’s target mountain and travelled extensively in Morocco.
 She will be the UK port of call while the team are overseas and can always be contacted.
 We are ably assisted by a brilliant in country agent who is available to help with any problems that may occur during our visit.

 To be suitable for this expedition you simply need a good level of fitness and a sense of adventure.
 Any additional training that's required will be provided once we arrive in Morocco.
-You are also welcome, at a 30% discount, to come and attend one of our scheduled Outdoor First Aid courses if you wish.
-As well as making you a qualified first aider you’ll also feel better prepared for the unexpected.

 Our expeditions are competitively priced but we also want you to have a good standard of living.
 The mountaineering phase is fully catered, the accommodation is of a very high standard and the food is plentiful local fare.
 Having said that, this is a mountaineering expedition to a developing country so you’ll also need to be willing to go without a few luxuries along the way.